-13. NOTICE TO THE AGENT:
+NOTICE TO THE ATTORNEY-IN-FACT:

-This Durable Power of Attorney Effective at a Future Time is valid only if the principal is of sound mind when the principal signs it.
-As the "agent," you are given specific powers to engage in financial or property transactions or both on the principal's behalf during the principal's lifetime in accordance with the terms of this document.
-As the agent, you are entitled to receive reimbursement for reasonable expenses actually incurred in connection with the performance of your duties.
+This Durable General Power of Attorney Effective at a Future Time is valid only if the principal is of sound mind when the principal signs it.
+As the "attorney-in-fact," you are given specific powers to engage in financial or property transactions or both on the principal's behalf during the principal's lifetime in accordance with the terms of this document.
+As the attorney-in-fact, you are entitled to receive reimbursement for reasonable expenses actually incurred in connection with the performance of your duties.